frypatch/The-Price-of-Remembering/book/CHAPTER_50.md

 ## THE PROPER WAY.

-WHEN KVOTHE STEPPED through the jagged wound where the Waystone Inn’s wall had been, the world welcomed him back with teeth.
-The air bit sharp and cold, tasting of autumn’s death and winter’s promise.
-Behind him, through that impossible doorway, the Fae breathed its strange purple light into the mortal world, but already the gap was closing, the stones remembering their proper shape, their proper place.
-Soon there would be nothing but a scar to mark where two worlds had kissed and parted.

-The burlap sack hung heavy on his shoulder, its weight more than mere flesh and bone could account for.
-It pulled at him the way old sins pull at conscience, the way finished things pull toward earth.
-Inside, something shifted wetly, and the smell that escaped was iron and ending, sweet decay and bitter triumph all mingled into one.

-Bast stood waiting in the ruins of what had been the inn’s foundation, his eyes wide as wounds.
-Chronicler stood beside him, still clutching his satchel as if it might anchor him to sanity.
-They looked at Kvothe the way men look at lightning after it strikes too close, with wonder and wariness in equal measure.

-“Kvothe,” Bast began, and his voice cracked on the name like a boy’s voice breaks on the edge of manhood.
+THE WORLD SHIFTED between one breath and the next, and Kvothe stood surrounded by the ruins of the Waystone Inn.
+Broken timber and shattered stone spread outward from where he stood to the waystones that encircled the wreckage of his careful trap.
+Above, the night sky of the mortal world stretched familiar and cold, its stars fixed in their proper places, following their proper paths.

+His shaed hung heavy across his shoulder, bundled and knotted into a makeshift sack.
+Inside the dark fabric, something shifted that was no bigger than a pair of gloves but reeked of iron.

+Bast and Chronicler stood frozen among the settling dust.
+The inn had collapsed not three heartbeats ago, and now Kvothe stood in the center of the ruins as if he had always been there.
+As if the falling timber had simply passed through him like rain through smoke.

+Chronicler’s mouth worked soundlessly, his mind trying to reconcile what his eyes insisted they had seen.
+The stories were one thing.
+Seeing it was another thing entirely.

+Bast began to clap.
+Slow.
+Deliberate.
+Three times, like the beat of a ritual drum.
+A grin spread across his face, wild and knowing, the expression of someone who has just witnessed a magic trick so audacious that admiration is the only possible response.

+“You magnificent bastard,” Bast said, shaking his head with something between disbelief and delight.
+Then his eyes found the bundled shaed and his grin widened, showing teeth.
+“Took him to the Fae, where the third time always pays for all.”

-Kvothe raised what remained of his left hand.
-The gesture was small, but it carried the weight of mountains, the finality of closed doors.
-“Later,” he said, and the word fell into the space between them like a stone into deep water.
-“There will be time enough for questions when this is properly done.”
+“Later,” Kvothe said, raising what remained of his left hand.
+The gesture was small but final.
+“First, there is one more thing that needs to be properly done.”

-He shifted the sack higher on his shoulder.
-Inside, things settled with a sound like wet leaves beneath November rain.

-Bast’s nostrils flared.
-His pupils contracted to slits, then dilated wide as midnight.
-“Tehlu’s burning beard,” he whispered, the oath escaping him like steam from a kettle.
-“Is that what I think it is?”

-“It is what it needs to be,” Kvothe said.
-His green eyes had gone dark as old forests, dark as the spaces between stars where no light has ever been.
-“Nothing more.
-Nothing less.”

-Chronicler swallowed hard, his throat working like a man trying to speak around stones.
+Chronicler swallowed hard, finally finding his voice.
 “Where are we going?”

 “To finish what was started.”
 Kvothe turned toward the road, his movements careful and deliberate as ritual.
 Each step was measured, weighted, considered.
-The sack swayed with his motion, keeping time like a pendulum counting down to judgment.
+The bundled shaed swayed with his motion, keeping time like a pendulum marking the hour of ending.
 “To Martin’s.
 To the proper way of things.”

 “Crazy Martin,” Bast muttered, falling into step behind them.
 His voice tried for levity and failed, landing somewhere between nervous and numb.

 “Of course.
 Because this night needed more madness.”

 ### * * *

-The moon hung low and bloated in the sky, yellow as old bone, casting shadows that seemed to reach for their feet with eager fingers.
+The moon hung low and bloated in the sky, yellow as old bone, casting shadows that seemed to reach with grasping fingers.
 The road to Martin’s farm was a ribbon of packed earth that knew their footsteps, remembered their weight.
-Each bootfall echoed in the stillness, creating a rhythm that was almost music, almost prayer.
+Each bootfall echoed in the stillness.

-The sack grew heavier with each step.
+The shaed grew heavier with each step.
 Not in weight, perhaps, but in meaning.
 In finality.
-In the way that carried things grow heavier the closer you come to setting them down for the last time.
+In the way that carried things grow heavy the closer you come to setting them down for the last time.

 Martin’s hovel squatted at the edge of his fallow field like a toad made of timber and rage.
 Smoke leaked from the chimney in a thin, bitter line, writing messages in the air that only the wind could read.
 The windows glowed dim as dying coals, and somewhere inside, a dog barked once and fell silent.